CiscoDevNet/sure/README.md

 If you have access to the internet from vManage, can clone the repository (containing the executable) <br>
 > git clone https://github.com/CiscoDevNet/sure.git<br>
-### This is Cisco Internal URL.
-External URL will be provided on release date

 **Option 2.
 Isolated environment.** <br>
 You will need to clone (using method 1) to an intermediate machine and copy to vManage, using scp. <br>